fionn-oreilly/College_System/README.md

 # College_System

-This projects was written in java and interacts with an SQL database.
+This project uses a JavaFX GUI to allow the user to interact with an SQL database.

-The user, in the role of a student or teacher, is presented with a GUI and can perform several actions including:
+The user, in the role of a student or teacher, is presented with a GUI and can perform several database manipulations including:

 - Add and remove students/teachers from database
 - Edit existing information for a student/teacher